ElpadoCan/SpotMAX/spotmax/docs/source/install/source.rst

     environment with the command ``conda activate acdc`` every time you open a new terminal before starting Cell-ACDC.

-    The first time you run Cell-ACDC you will be guided through the automatic installation of the GUI libraries.
+    The first time you run Cell-ACDC you will be guided through the **automatic installation of the GUI libraries**.
 Simply answer ``y`` in the terminal when asked.

     At the end you might have to re-start Cell-ACDC.

+    .. include:: _gui_packages.rst

 .. include:: _install_numba.rst